ParzivalStark/Challenge_Xarm6/README.md

 # Challenge_Xarm6
-Giancarlo Franco Carrillo
+Giancarlo Franco Carrillo,
-Luis Humberto Sánchez Vaca
+Luis Humberto Sánchez Vaca,
 Owen Jáuregui Borbón

 Solution to the challenge of pick and place for the xarm 6 robot